Cheeses12/ObsidianRepo/Education and Capitalism/Education Under Capitalism.md

 			- Alice tells a story of a day when a classmate came to class late and the teacher said something along the lines of "Tsk using perfume to cover the fact that you haven't showered in a week."
 Everybody laughed because they were expected to and wanted to gain the recognition of the teacher.
 				- The classmate in question lived in a small apartment with a lot of siblings and didn't have time to take a shower and be on time for class
 		- School is a place for symbolic violence
 			- People who are different from the main group are shunned and made to feel unwelcome.
-This shame then creates obedience
+This shame then creates obedience later in life\
+- Freire talked about the banking system of education
+	- The student is passively receiving everything that the educator is saying
+		- This view of education doesn't liberate the student or produce critical thinking, instead, it p